Your Wizz Air compensation claim is denied?

 But before taking things further, double-check the law.
 Are you even entitled to compensation?
 You can get compensation, if:

 Remember!
 Wizz Air isn’t one company.
 There are several companies registerd in different countries.
 If you are flying with Wizz Air Hungary, you are protected by Regulation (EC) No 261/2004 on all flights.
-With Wizz Air UK, you have the same rights like with Wizz Air Hungary.
+With Wizz Air UK, you have almost identical rights as with Wizz Air Hungary.
 With Wizz Air Abu Dhabi, you have the same rights only on flights that are departing from Europe (EU, EEA, UK).

 Read more: Wizz Air — Ryanair Self Transfer Flight: Who Is Going to Pay Compensation?